zhangshuyun/gitaly/doc/PROCESS.md

 `Makefile`.

-Note: while there is only a single git distribution which is distributed across all of GitLab's official distributions, there may be unoffical ones which use a different version of git (most importantly source-based installations).
+Note: while there is only a single git distribution which is distributed across all of GitLab's official distributions, there may be unofficial ones which use a different version of git (most importantly source-based installations).
 So even if you add patches to Gitaly's Makefile, you cannot assume that installations will always have these patches.
 As a result, all code which makes use of